cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 ---
+id: cardano-governance
 title: Cardano governance
+sidebar_label: Cardano governance
 sidebar_position: 8
+description: Overiew ov cardano governance across ledger eras.
 keywords: [governance, update proposals, cardano, cardano-node]
 ---

-## Cardano governance

 ## Update proposals

-Currently, and until the Conway era ushers in participatory governance, Cardano operates under a **federated governance** mechanism.
+Currently (Babbage era), and until the Conway era ushers in participatory governance, Cardano operates under a **federated governance** mechanism.
 This framework enables the updating of protocol parameters, including the addition of new features, through an update proposal process.
 Only the holders of the genesis delegate keys have the authority to submit and vote on proposals.

 ## Cardano ledger eras